Growth of bilinear maps III: Decidability: Applications of the formula

 We call $\bar\lambda_P=\sqrt[|P|]{\rho(M(P))}$ the rate of the pattern $P$.
 The formula for the new notation is

-The rate of a linear pattern is the original motivation for the proof of the limit in the positive setting in \cite{bui2021growth}.
-Although it is not technically more important than Theorem \ref{thm:limsup=sup}, its meaning is worth mentioning: Consider the sequence of the trees of $P^1, P^2, \dots$, the vectors $v^{(1)},v^{(2)},\dots$ associated with these trees are $Ms, M^2s, \dots$ for $M=M(P)$.
+The rate of a linear pattern is the original motivation for the proof of the limit $\lambda$ in the positive setting in \cite{bui2021growth}.
+Although it is not technically more important than Theorem~\ref{thm:limsup=sup}, its meaning is worth mentioning: Consider the sequence of the trees of $P^1, P^2, \dots$, the vectors $v^{(1)},v^{(2)},\dots$ associated with these trees are $Ms, M^2s, \dots$ for $M=M(P)$.
 As $s>0$, the growth $\lambda_P=\lim_{n\to\infty} \sqrt[n]{\|v^{(n)}\|}$ of the norms $\|v^{(n)}\|$ is the spectral radius of $M$.
 However, a lower bound on the growth rate should be $\rho(M)$ after being normalized, by taking the $|P|$-th root, as the number of leaves in $P_i$ grows by $|P|$ in each step, that is $\lambda\ge\bar\lambda_P=\sqrt[|P|]{\lambda_P}$.
 The proof in \cite{bui2021growth} manages to show that this is also the upper bound.

 Representing the growth rate in terms of the rates of linear patterns gives some new insight.
-While the supremum is almost never attained in the form of Theorem \ref{thm:limsup=sup} (as rare as in the case of Theorem \ref{thm:spectral-radius}), it is quite common that some linear pattern attains the growth rate in the form of \eqref{eq:in-rate-pattern}, that is $\lambda=\bar\lambda_P$ for some $P$.
-For example, the system in \cite[Theorem $3$]{bui2021growth}, where $s=(1,1)$ and $x*y=(x_1y_2+x_2y_1,x_1y_2)$, takes the golden ratio as the growth rate, and the growth rate is attained by a linear pattern where the tree has two leaves with the marked leaf on the left.
-The readers can also check \cite{rote2019maximum} for a more complicated example.
+While the supremum is rarely attained in the form of Theorem~\ref{thm:limsup=sup} (as rarely as in the case of Theorem~\ref{thm:spectral-radius}), it is quite common that some linear pattern attains the growth rate in the form of \eqref{eq:in-rate-pattern}, that is $\lambda=\bar\lambda_P$ for some $P$.
+For example, the system in \cite[Theorem~$3$]{bui2021growth}, where $s=(1,1)$ and $x*y=(x_1y_2+x_2y_1,x_1y_2)$, takes the golden ratio as the growth rate, and the growth rate is attained by a linear pattern where the tree has two leaves with the marked leaf on the left.
+The readers can also check \cite{rote2019maximum} and \cite{rosenfeld2021growth} for more complicated examples.

-A natural question would be: \begin{quote} When is the growth rate actually the rate of a linear pattern? \end{quote}
+One can pose the following natural question. \begin{question} When is the growth rate $\lambda$ actually the rate of a linear pattern? \end{question}